Test Runner

 "mode": "json",

-"suites": ["legal-tests"],
+"suites": ["my-suite"],

 "webhookUrl": "https://ci.example.com/webhook"